 Speaking of power consumption, denser storage means you can raise capacity without increasing your data center’s energy footprint.
 In an era of increased public pressure for data centers to improve energy efficiency, that matters.

 Just ask storage service Dropbox, which transitioned to SMR drives back in 2018.
-Five years later, 90% of their HDD fleet consists of SMR drives.
+Five years later, 90% of HDD fleet consists of SMR drives.
 It estimates that it has increased capacity by 10-20% at no extra cost, while reducing physical footprint.
 Their power footprint for idle and random read workloads was slashed in half when they first adopted 14TB SMR drives, and their latest drives consume only .3 watts/TB idle and .5 watts/TB for random reads.

 Speed also becomes less of an issue for certain use cases, since SMR drives work well for tasks involving sequential writes.
 Examples include cloud storage, archival tasks, and storing IoT data such as surveillance footage.
 SMR drives are particularly good for infrequently accessed storage, where write speed isn’t the most important factor.
-Some are even used to farm Chia cryptocurrency.
+Some are even used to farm chia cryptocurrency.

 Finally, SMR drives are becoming a crucial part of HDD designers’ road to higher capacity drives.
 Since high-capacity SMR drives typically hit the channel faster than PMR drives of the same capacity, using SMR drives gives a chance to get an edge on competition in the race to ramp up storage volume.